 Where is the pest?

 A native of East Asia, Asian longhorned beetle was first discovered in the U.S. in New York City in 1996, and has also been found in Chicago, Toronto and New Jersey.
 In August, 2008, an infestation was found in Worcester, MA, 45 miles from VT.
-As of October 2011, a 110-sq. mile area is under quarantine because of the infestation.
-This area continues to expand as additional surveys are completed.
+The area under quarantine because of the infestation continues to expand as additional surveys are completed.
 A small group of infested trees was detected in Boston in 2010, and in 2011, an infestation was found in southwestern Ohio.

 What’s being done about it?